Ransinghsatyajitray/FSDS_GENAI_Assignment/README.md

 # main.py is used for performing console based calculation
 # app.py is used for performing api based calculation
 # calculator.py contains the classes

+# How do I make Git forget about a file that was tracked, but is now in .gitignore?